NLTP/Rules/README.md

      - (1) NLTP teams will use the free agency system if they wish to add a player (or players) to their roster.
      - (2) An NLTP free agent is defined as any player who is registered to play in NLTP, while not playing in MLTP/mLTP.
      - (3) Players may register as free agents until a time determined by the Commissioners.
-     - (4) Players may register as a free agent using a form on the sidebar of [/r/NLTP](https://www.reddit.com/r/NLTP).
+     - (4) Players may register as a free agent using by messaging TToC_BOT on the (competitive tagpro discord)[https://discord.gg/JCyQaZH]
 - (b) Free Agency Open Period / Weekly Timeline
+     - (1) There will be one week of standard free agency.
-     - (1) The first free agency period will open following the third week of NLTP games.
+     - (2) The lone free agency period will open following the third or fourth week of NLTP games.
-     - (2) There will be three weeks of standard free agency: after weeks 3, 4, and 5.
-     - (3) The deadline for each week's free agent signups will be Wednesday at 9:59:59 PM Eastern.
+     - (3) The deadline for the free agency period will be determined by the CRC.
-     -  (7) Free agents will be assigned by Saturday at 9:59:59 PM Eastern and be announced via a public thread on [/r/NLTP](https://www.reddit.com/r/NLTP).
-Bid information will not be shared with the community.
+- (c) Rookie Free Agency
+     - (1) Rookie free agency will be open on a rolling basis.
+     - (2) Rookie free agency will end at the trade deadline.
-- (c) Eligible Free Agents
+- (d) Eligible Free Agents
-     - (1) Free agents that are signed up will be eligible for NLTP's bidding period after passing through MLTP's free agency without being placed on an MLTP team (if applicable).
-     - (2) To be considered an Eligible Free Agent, the player can not already be assigned to a MLTP, mLTP or NLTP team.
+     - (1) To be considered an Eligible Free Agent, the player can not already be assigned to a MLTP, mLTP or NLTP team.
-     - (3) Players that were dropped from an MLTP team will be subject to a review by the CRC to determine whether they will be eligible to enter into free agency.
+     - (2) Players that were dropped from an MLTP team will be subject to a review by the CRC to determine whether they will be eligible to enter into free agency.
 The CRC may deem players ineligible if they are considered a risk to the league’s competitive integrity.
 Players are eligible to sign up as a Free Agent unless the player was removed from MLTP as a disciplinary action or are found guilty of trade manipulation/collusion.
-     - (4) Players blocked from joining MLTP mid-season due to significant MLTP experience are not eligible to join NLTP.
-     - (5) Players dropped from MLTP for “gross inactivity” will be ineligible to sign up for NLTP, unless they work their way through the MLTP system to remove the "gross inactivity" tag.
+     - (3) Players dropped from MLTP for “gross inactivity” will be ineligible to sign up for NLTP, unless they work their way through the MLTP system to remove the "gross inactivity" tag.
 An appeal may be made to the CRC by the player.
-     - (6) Players dropped from MLTP teams will be restricted to playing A-Team only.
+     - (4) Players dropped from MLTP teams will be restricted to playing A-Team only.
 A waiver may be granted for the player to play B-Team by the CRC.
-     - (7) Players dropped after the final free agency period will not be eligible for NLTP.
+     - (5) Players dropped after the final free agency period will not be eligible for NLTP.
-     - (8) Free agents with >100 minutes of competitive experience will not be granted eligibility without a waiver; this excludes mLTP drops as described in rule (3).
+     - (6) Free agents with >100 minutes of competitive experience will not be granted eligibility without a waiver; this excludes mLTP drops as described in rule (3).
-     -  (10) The Free Agency list will be linked on the [/r/NLTP](https://www.reddit.com/r/NLTP) sidebar.
+     - (7) The Free Agency list will be linked on the [NLTP Info Hub](https://docs.google.com/spreadsheets/d/1AV6CnjBqqWvxpM7A2xOVt9SgbGqh8bQnBmjEm54m6vs/edit?usp=sharing).
 Players highlighted in green have been approved for the next free agency period.
 Players highlighted in red have been declined.
-- (d) Free Agent Bidding Process
+- (e) Free Agent Acquisition process
      - (1) Bidding order will be determined by a waiver wire.
-     - (2) There will be separate waiver orders for A- and B-Teams
+     - (2) There will be separate waiver orders for A- and B-Teams.
-     - (3) Free Agents will first be sent through the A-Team wire; if they are passed on by each team they will then move on to the B-Team wire
+     - (3) Free Agents will first be sent through the A-Team wire; if they are passed on by each team they will then move on to the B-Team wire.
+     - (4) Free Agents that go unclaimed in the B-Team wire will be auto-assigned to a team.
-     - (4) Players selected in the A-Team wire will be restricted to A-Team for the remainder of the season
+     - (5) Players selected in the A-Team wire will be restricted to A-Team for the remainder of the season.
-     - (5) If a team selects a player from the waiver wire they will be pushed to the back of the order
+     - (6) If a team selects a player from the waiver wire they will be pushed to the back of the order.
+     - (7) If a team selects a player from the A-Team waiver wire they will be required to drop a player in exchange, to be entered into free agency.
-     - (5) Waiver order will be used as a penalty for teams who fail to upload replays of matches, submit them to the weekly replays thread and/or any other miscellaneous violations, according to a 10 strike rule.
+     - (8) Waiver order may be used as a penalty for teams who fail to upload replays of matches, submit them to the weekly replays thread and/or any other miscellaneous violations.
-     - (6) When a team receives its 10th strike it will be moved back one place in the waiver order.
-     - (7) Failure to upload replays will result in one strike per missing match.
-     - (8) Failure to upload stats will result in 3 strikes per missing per half.
-Therefore, missing an entire match's stats will result in 12 strikes and a waiver order penalty.
-     - (9) Other incentive based strikes may be awarded and deducted from a team regulated by the league leadership.
-Strikes may be removed by the CRC for positive actions or added if a captain fails to meet the standards required of them by the league.
-     - (10) If a player on a team is called up to MLTP and elects not to become a Dual Eligible Player, that team is advanced to the front of the waiver order.
+     - (9) If a player on a team is called up to MLTP and elects not to become a Dual Eligible Player, that team is advanced to the front of the waiver order.
+In the case that this applies to multiple teams, standings will be used to differentiate.
-     - (11) If multiple claims are received from a single team, only the most recent submission will be considered valid.
+     - (10) If multiple claims are received from a single team, only the most recent submission will be considered valid.
 It is the responsibility of the NLTP Captain to fill the form out properly.
-     - (12) Free Agents that go unclaimed will be auto-assigned to a team.
-     - (13) Eligible captains will be allowed to claim themselves from waivers if they are in a position to do so.
+     - (11) Eligible captains will be allowed to claim themselves from waivers if they are in a position to do so.
-     - (14) Eligible co-captains seeking entry into NLTP must agree to enter into the waiver wire process, and are thus stripped of their title unless claimed by the team in which they are a co-captain.
+     - (12) Eligible co-captains seeking entry into NLTP must agree to enter into the waiver wire process, and are thus stripped of their title unless claimed by the team in which they are a co-captain.
 If a co-captain refuses to play for another team, they may face removal from the league on the grounds of collusion with their original team.
-- (e) Rookie Free Agency Extension
-     - (1) An extended free agency period will be held after week 6.
-     - (2) Players eligible for these free agency periods will only be those that meet all of the following criteria:
-         - (a) Do not have LTP experience
-         - (b) Have enough public experience to determine the player is not a smurf account.
-         - (c) Are determined eligible by the CRC.
-Players that are considered to likely be above the level of rotational B-team player will be denied by the CRC in most cases.
-     - (3) The free agency assignment process will work the same as the traditional free agency process.
 - (f) Waiver Points
     - (1) Waiver points are non-existent and will not be allowed to be traded.
 - (g) NLTP Specific Instructions
      - (1) NLTP players can reject being signed onto an MLTP team if they think it is in their best interest (if you are filling a bench role it might be better to stay NLTP for example).
 Please refer to MLTP’s rules about rejecting callup offers and future eligibility.
      - (2) NLTP players will need to publicly accept or reject an MLTP call-up offer within 72 hours of the call-up being announced by MLTP.
 If there is no decision before the 72 hours are up, it will be assumed that the call-up was accepted and NLTP will proceed as such.
      - (3) Active NLTP players who are called up to a Majors or Minors team AND actively play in either of the Sun.
 (Majors) or Mon.
-(Minors) Games will be ineligible for NLTP B-team for the current week.
+(Minors) Games will be ineligible to play NLTP B-team for the current week.
      - (4) Active NLTP players who are loaned to a Majors or Minors team will be eligible to play in NLTP and will be subject to normal NLTP eligibility rules and restrictions.

 ##### _Section III - Loans Within NLTP_

 - (a) If a team cannot fill a full roster for a week’s game, they may elect to loan a player from another team.
 - (b) All loans must be approved by a member of the NLTP CRC before the player plays.
-    - (1) Failure to acquire approval may result in punishments such as--but not limited to--forfeiture, forced replay and waiver wire strikes.
+    - (1) Failure to acquire approval may result in punishments such as--but not limited to--forfeiture, forced replay and waiver wire penalties.
 - (c) Loans will only be approved in cases where a team would otherwise forfeit.
 - (d) Players with significant A-Team minutes will not be allowed to be loaned.
     - (1) Significant A-Team minutes will be defined as more than 10 minutes of A-Team play per week.
 Example: If a player has played 40 total A-Team minutes through week 2, they may not be loaned in week 3 (20 minutes per week average).
-- (e) A loaned player may not play for 2 different teams in a single week.
+- (e) A loaned player may not play for 2 different teams in a single week unless approved by the CRC.
-- (f) Teams loaning a player may be rewarded by clearing waiver order strikes.
-The amount will be determined the NLTP CRC at the time of the loan.
+    - (1) Reasons for approval may include (but are not limited to) lack of minutes or percieved impact to league balance.

 ##### _Section IV - Drops_